gigasquid/gigasquid.github.io/source/_posts/2016-07-17-genetic-programming-with-clojure-dot-spec.markdown

 (def and-or-prob 0.5)
 ```

 The `seq-prob` is the probability that a new spec sub sequence will be constructed.
 The `nest-prob` is set to zero right now, to keep things simple, but if turned up with increase the chance that a nested spec sequence would occur.
 We are going to be writing a recursive function for generation, so we'll keep things to a limited depth with `max-depth`.
 Finally, we have the chance that when constructing a spec sub sequence, that it will be an and/or with `and-or-prob`.
-Putting it all together with code.
-We can construct a random arg with
+Putting it all together with code to construct a random arg.

 ```clojure